pip-services/pip-services-docs/content/en/python/components/connect/connection_params.md

 #### get_discovery_key
 Gets the key to retrieve this connection from DiscoveryService.
-If this key is None, than all parameters are already present.
+If this key is None, then all parameters are already present.

 >  get_discovery_key(): str